Kong/docs.konghq.com/app/gateway/2.7.x/developer-portal/administration/application-registration/enable-application-registration.md

 external identity provider admins can selectively admit access to Services using Kong Manager.

 ## Prerequisites

 * {{site.ee_product_name}} is installed, version 2.1.0.0 or later.
 If you plan to use key authentication, version 2.2.1.0 or later.
 * Dev Portal is enabled on the same Workspace as the Service.
-* The Service is created and enabled with HTTPS.
+* The Service is created and enabled with HTTPS.portal
 * Authentication is enabled on the Dev Portal.
 * Logged in as an admin with read and write roles on applications, services, and developers.
 * The `portal_app_auth` configuration option is configured for your OAuth provider and strategy (`kong-oauth2` default or `external-oauth2`).
-See [Configure the Authorization Provider Strategy](/gateway/{{page.kong_version}}/developer-portal/administration/application-registration/auth-provider-strategy) for the Portal Application Registration plugin.
+See [Configure the Authorization Provider Strategy](/gateway/{{page.kong_version}}/developer-portal/administration/application-registration/auth-provider-strategy) for the Portal Application Registration plugin.gener
 * Authorization provider configured if using a supported third-party identity provider with the OIDC plugin:
   * For example instructions using Okta as an identity provider, refer to the